 Think you might be suffering from the effects of this condition?
 Read on to learn more about the 5 most common signs of Carpal Tunnel Syndrome.

 Carpal Tunnel Syndrome progresses when the nerve that runs from your forearm through your wrist gets pinched.
-The bones in your wrist form an arch that make up the top of your carpal “tunnel” and the bottom of the tunnel is a thick tendon that helps hold it open.
+The bone in your wrist form an arch that makes up the top of your carpal “tunnel” and the bottom of the tunnel is a thick tendon that helps hold it open.